kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 :   If this is enabled, output from rendering with Csound will be shown
     in the Csound Output Dialog (accessible from the Window menu or available with the F7 shortcut).
-If disabled, output will be shown in the std.out of the console that opens when blue starts.
-(If the blue starter script has been modified not to show the console by using javaw instead of java, then the output will not be able to be seen).
+If disabled, output will be shown in the std.out of the console that opens when Blue starts.
+(If the Blue starter script has been modified not to show the console by using javaw instead of java, then the output will not be able to be seen).
 It is recommended to enable this option.

 Message Colors Enabled
 :   Since Csound5, the default for printed messages is to show them with
     colors by using ANSI text modifiers.
-However, this only works within ANSI-compliant consoles, and does not work within blue's Csound Output Dialog.
+However, this only works within ANSI-compliant consoles, and does not work within Blue's Csound Output Dialog.
 It is recommended to keep this disabled if the "Show Csound Output" option is enabled.

 Language
-:   Which language to use for blue.
+:   Which language to use for Blue.
 This affects the labels of the User
     Interface, messages given to the user in dialog boxes, menu titles, etc. (Translation files may not always be up to of date so some UI items may not be translated when not in English.)